Differential Lattice Github

-Regardless of all of this I got there eventually.
-However, this process also led me to wish for a more loosely connected system.
-It felt to me like such a system would be more easy to manage.
+Regardless of all of this, I got there eventually.
+This process led me to wish for a more loosely connected system.
+Such a system would be more easy to manage.
 I also had the idea that such a system could be similar to slime mold, in the same way that Differential Mesh is more or less recognizable as lichen.

 With this in mind I started Differential Lattice.
 Part of the algorithm is very similar to Differential Mesh; it consists of connected nodes, and the connected nodes attempt to remain close together.
 It also shares the behaviour where each node tries to avoid all non-connected nodes within a certain radius.
 The important difference is that the connections between nodes is re-calculated before every iteration.
 This means that we need a nice way of deciding whether two nearby nodes should be neighbors or not.